python-microscopy/python-microscopy/doc/tiff_handling.rst

 Saving as `.tif` is not the way you should export data for inclusion in a figure as the default PYME `.tif` format is unreadable in most publishing programs.
 Instead you should export the image that is displayed (complete with colourmaps, scaling etc ...).
-There was historically a menu item to do this, which allowed you to export as `.png` or a variety of other bitmap forms, but that seems to have vanished [FIXME].
-The functionality is still present, however, for copying and pasting.

-From within any image viewer window:
+This is accomplished by choosing *View->Save image as PNG* from within an image view.

+Alternatively you can copy the displayed image to the clipboard, either from the *View* menu, or using keyboard shortcuts.

 * <cmd>-c (<ctrl>-c on windows/linux)  will copy the entire area of the currently displayed image to the clipboard
 * <cmd><shift>-c (<ctrl><shift>-c on windows/linux) will copy only the region which is visible

-This functionality is also available from the *View* menu.